Reem Zaia Associate

 Reem Zaia

-Reem Zaia is an associate lawyer practising in the Advocacy Department of Gowling WLG's Ottawa office.
-Her litigation experience includes professional liability, constitutional, criminal and administrative law matters.
-She also advises on privacy and government relations files and maintains an active academic and advisory practice in national security law.
+Reem Zaia is a lawyer practising in the Advocacy Department of Gowling WLG's Ottawa office.
+Her litigation experience includes professional liability, constitutional, national security, criminal/white collar crime and administrative law matters.
+She also advises on privacy and government relations files.

 Reem has experience defending accused persons in the administrative and regulatory spheres, as well as the criminal justice system.
+She has served as counsel at all levels of court in Ontario, including the Court of Appeal, the Superior Court of Justice, and the Ontario Court of Justice, as well as matters before the Supreme Court of Canada.
+She has also appeared before various administrative bodies such as the College or Physicians and Surgeons of Ontario and the Ontario Human Rights Tribunal.
 Her work regularly involves files where there are allegations of sexual impropriety (civil, criminal or quasi-criminal).
 She also has experience with corporate investigation mandates.
 Prior to joining Gowling WLG, Reem practiced criminal and regulatory law at a prominent boutique litigation firm in Toronto.

 Reem obtained her law degree from the University of Ottawa.
 During her studies, she clerked for judges of the Ontario Court of Justice and served as law clerk to the Honourable Justice Charles Vaillancourt in the matter of Senator Michael Duffy.
 She then completed her articles at the Ontario Crown Attorney's Office.